mikaelsundell/3rdparty/readme.md

 ## 3rdparty can be used to ##

-  * Resolve the most common libraries used for computer graphics applications.
+  * Resolve the most common libraries used for film and color applications.

   * Only build a subset of libraries with a default or non-default configuration.